aodin/golang-for-pythonistas/golang-maps-for-pythonistas.md

 {'Green Lantern': 'Hal Jordan'}
 ```

 Although Python dictionaries are untyped - not all types are valid keys.
-Only the Python types that are hashable can be used as keys, which excludes `list`, `set`, and other dictionaries.
+Only hashable Python types can be used as keys, which excludes `list`, `set`, and other dictionaries.
 Using these types as keys will generate a runtime `TypeError` exception:

 ```python
 aliases[dict()] = 'value'